 The MSc Entrepreneurship is designed for students who intend to start and run high impact, innovative businesses.

-This course is unique in Europe, for its single-minded focus on giving you the knowledge, skills and network to start up successfully.
-We pride ourselves on our rate of successful startup creation and every year work to launch more successful startups.
-And, the skills you will learn are both the foundation of a career as a life-long entrepreneur and in high demand from a wide variety of employers: large and established firms who need innovative employees, and fast-growing firms in the exciting technology sector.
+This course was the first of its kind in Europe, for its single-minded focus on giving you the knowledge, skills, and network to start up a business successfully.
+We pride ourselves on our rate of successful start-up creation, and every year work to launch more successful start-ups.

-The challenges the world is facing require trained innovators to address them.
-On this course, you will find yourself among like-minded students who will be your allies during this training– and in some cases the co-founders with whom you will establish your future business.
+On this course, you will find yourself among like-minded students who will be your allies during your studies – and in some cases, the co-founders with whom you will establish your future business.

 - Wishes to start a business now.
 We can help you with the development of your idea and introduce you to the London business community.